AbdeenM/odoo-8-installer/README.md

 ## Project Status

-This script has not be tested with Odoo V8+ so feel free to try it out or contribute!
+This script has not be tested with Odoo version > 8 so feel free to try it out or contribute!

 ## Contributing